 Thanks to Android app support through the Google Play Store, Chromebooks have access to millions of apps previously reserved for smartphones and tablets.
-That means Chromebooks also have access to all the Adobe Photoshop apps available on the Play Store.
+This means Chromebooks also have access to all the Adobe Photoshop apps available on the Play Store.

 How to get Photoshop apps from the Play Store:

 - Click the circle on the bottom left of the desktop navigation area or press the magnifying glass key on the keyboard.

-- Look for and open the Play Store.
+- Look for and open the Google Play Store.

 - In the Search for apps & games search bar, search for “Photoshop.”

 It doesn’t make for the easiest time to have so many apps in order to reach feature parity with the desktop version of Photoshop.
 Compounding matters are the premium features only accessible through in-app purchases.
 Still, this is the most straightforward method if you want Photoshop on Chromebooks.

 Stream to your Chromebook

-If you aren’t happy with using Android apps, another option is to run Photoshop on a PC and stream it to your Chromebook.
+If you aren’t happy using Android apps, another option is to run Photoshop on a PC and stream it to your Chromebook.
 Before you start, make sure you have Photoshop and Google Chrome installed on your PC.
-Also, make sure you have a stable internet connection on your PC and Chromebook.
+Also, make sure you have a stable internet connection on both your PC and Chromebook.